Pathfinder1996/micro-ex-compiler-design/README.md

 This project includes full support for lexical analysis, syntax parsing, and basic code generation.

-However, only a subset of the language is supported — advanced features such as nested loops are not implemented.
+However, only basic features are supported — nested or complex constructs are not yet implemented.

 ### 🔗 1132 NTNU CSIE Compiler Design Final Project